All Episodes

 I want to look at what they're doing in the Netherlands for crying out loud.

-Mrs. Clinton is never gonna get to this.
+Mrs. Clinton is never going to get to this.

-You don't damn well she's never gonna have this question.
+You know damn well she's never going to have this question.

-Uh this this these people have gotten away for too damn long with this supposed ownership of big hearted compassion and understanding for the downtrodden and the little people.
+These people have gotten away for too damn long with this supposed ownership of big-hearted compassion and understanding for the downtrodden and the little people.

 And they haven't the slightest idea how to even relate.